vogelito/glacierprotocol/_docs/deposit/generate-cold-storage-keys.md

 ---
 title: Generating Cold Storage Keys
-description: Learn how to generate cold storage keys to use with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to generate cold storage keys to use with CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 redirect_from: /docs/deposit/
 ---